Chapter 3: Project Setup

 User profile endpoint

-Let's add our first endpoint - GET /article which lists all existing articles.
+Let's add the first endpoint - GET /article which lists all existing articles.
 It is a public endpoint that can take limit and offset query parameters and return requested items together with the total count of all available articles.

 app.get('/article', async request => {